 Our effort is also part of a larger aim to build an accessible repository of such works intended to increase the amount of repertoire available composed by women, and ultimately foster a more inclusive practice and performance of the rich tradition of jazz.

 Download your free copy today and stay tuned for the complete New Standards book!

 What would jazz sound like in a culture without patriarchy?

-The mission of the Berklee Institute of Jazz and Gender Justice is to recruit, teach, mentor, and advocate for musicians seeking to study jazz with gender equity as a guiding principle.
+The mission of the Berklee Institute of Jazz and Gender Justice is to recruit, teach, mentor, and advocate for musicians seeking to study jazz, with gender justice and racial justice as guiding principles.

 CLICK HERE to learn more!

 "Anything you are shows up in your music - jazz is whatever you are, playing yourself, being yourself, letting your thoughts come through."